dec112/sensors_iot/esp32/README.md

 The ESP32 BLE/WiFi Gateway was created with [PlatformIO IDE](https://platformio.org/) and VS Code (alternatively, [Arduino IDE](https://www.arduino.cc/en/software) can also be used).
 Besides the platform 'espressif32', the board 'nodemcu-32s' and the 'arduino' framework, no further libraries are necessary.
 The following additions are required:

-- to support MAC in Notfiy callback, following changes are required in
+- to support MAC in Notfiy callback, the following changes are required in

 _BLERemoteCharacteristic.h_
 `````